S-Areeb-Ashraf/Adversarial-Robustness-Analysis-on-MNIST-Using-CNN/README.md

 ## Author

-Developed as part of an **Adversarial Machine Learning** experiment on MNIST.
+Developed as part of an **Adversarial Deep Learning** experiment on MNIST.